o3de/o3de.org/content/docs/user-guide/networking/multiplayer/configuration.md

     ```
 {{< note >}}After completing the setup steps in this guide, you can delete the placeholder auto-component and create a new auto-component, or use it as a starting point.
 There must always be at least one auto-component.

-Refer to [Multiplayer Auto-components](../autocomponents), or follow the introductory [multiplayer tutorial](/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component/) to learn more about multiplayer auto-components.{{< /note >}}
+To learn more about multiplayer auto-components, refer to [Multiplayer Auto-components](../autocomponents) or follow the introductory [multiplayer tutorial](/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component/).{{< /note >}}

 ## Module and system component setup

-In order to use multiplayer functionality, you need to make small changes to the source code to generate descriptors for multiplayer components and then register these components with the Multiplayer Gem.
+To use multiplayer functionality, you must make small changes to the source code to generate descriptors for multiplayer components.
+Then, you must register these components with the Multiplayer Gem.

 ### Module.cpp changes